 - Using children under 12 as participants

-The word limit should not exceed 1500 for SL and 2000 for HL.
+The word limit should be at most 1500 for SL and 2000 for HL.

-Now that we've gone through these important points let's discuss the structure and the components of your Psychology Internal Assessment.
+Now that we've gone through these important points let's discuss the structure and the components of your internal psychology assessment.

 - Let's break it down into points, shall we?